JiaweiChenKodomo/Multi-Cam-python/readme.md

 # Compile C++ program for Windows by Canon
 ## Operating environment
- We recommend using this sample with "windows terminal" because it uses ESC character (\033) for screen control.
+ Canon recommends using this sample with "windows terminal" because it uses ESC character (\033) for screen control.

 ## Install build tools
  Visual Studio 2019 version 16.5 or later